JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 and building your project consists of mashing on "Ctrl-Meta-Shift-Alt-Super-B".
 But back in my day, and also today, lots of useful work got done by C programs built with makefiles.
-A makefile is a text file that contains recipes for working with files and programmers use it to automate building their program binaries from source (and other stuff too!) using the [`make`][13] command-line utility.
+A makefile is a text file, typically named **Makefile**, that contains recipes for working with files and programmers use it to automate building their program binaries from source (and other stuff too!) using the [`make`][13] command-line utility.